INTERNATIONAL JOINT DEGREE

 Language of Instruction:

-The J.D./LL.B. is a four-year program.
 Applications are submitted during the spring term of a student’s 1L year.
-Students who are accepted into the program will spend two years at Columbia and two additional years abroad in London.
+Students who are accepted into the program will spend their entire 3L year in Paris.

 Cost of Living:

 Students are responsible for the cost of living while abroad.
 These costs include travel to and from the foreign country, housing expenses, food, utilities, entertainment, and all other costs associated with study abroad.
-For more information visit the Office of International Programs to learn more about the costs of living in London.
+For more information, visit the Office of International Programs.

 Important note for international students (i.e., F1 visa holders):